Region in Focus

 The situation has been in steady decline since May 2009, when the government forcibly shut down at least eight newspapers, and many journalists say their work conditions are the worst since the reunion of northern and southern Yemen in 1990.

-Persecution of journalists has increased even further since protests against President Saleh's rule began in February.
+Persecution of journalists had increased even further since protests against President Saleh's rule began in February 2011.

 Many reporters have been threatened, attacked or arrested by security forces.